Skip to content

 -30-

-If routine X-ray services are required, patients may choose to travel to Gander or Grand Falls-Windsor.
-This temporary disruption does not affect other services provided by the emergency and laboratory departments.
+During this time, patients can travel to Gander or Grand Falls-Windsor for laboratory services (blood collection).
+This temporary disruption will not affect the services provided by the emergency or medical imaging departments.

 Newfoundland and Labrador (NL) Health Services advises that on-site emergency and primary care coverage at the Labrador South Health Centre in Forteau will be supported through virtual services effective Friday, February 14, 2025.